ericolo/codingDiv/README.md

 Then you are calling the `codingdiv` image, that you just built a few minutes ago with the `docker build` command, and finally comes the actual **codingDiv** script with all the positional arguments.

 That's it !
 Now you can replace the input files with your own reference genome alongside your own similar genomes/contigs or metagenomic reads.<br>
+**Keep in mind that very large contigs (>20Kb) will impede BWA from running, consider splitting your contigs into smaller fragments, or using reads directly if possible.**<br>
 Note that you can input several metagenomes at once with a glob, but remember to escape the glob character with a back slash and double quotation marks.
 For example:

 ```diff